1a1a11a/libCacheSim/doc/quickstart_traceAnalyzer.md

 # the popularity skewness ($\alpha$) is in the output of traceAnalyzer
 # this plots the request count/freq over object rank
 # note that measuring popularity plot does not make sense for very small traces and some block workloads
-# and note that popularity is highly affected by the the layer of the cache hierarchy
+# and note that popularity is highly affected by the layer of the cache hierarchy
 python3 scripts/traceAnalysis/popularity.py ${dataname}.popularity
 ```